"Is using tongue twisters for pronunciation an effective strategy?"

-Can they be effectively used to help ESL and EFL students improve their pronunciation?
 Many native English speakers are not very good with tongue twisters; and I've never been much of a fan of them in general.
 I was never taught the strategy of using tongue twisters for teaching pronunciation (or at least I don't remember it) during my TESOL training course or other ESOL courses.
-But then one day...

-As with any teaching strategy, some work for some students and not for others.
-I started using tongue twisters for pronunciation improvement for some other students.
 So far, I have found them to be effective for all of my students!
-I'm not saying that this will work for everyone, but it is one more teaching tool that I can add to my repertoire.
+I'm not saying that this will work for everyone, but it is one more teaching tool that I have added to my repertoire.

 Betty Botter's Better Batter